 Introduction to ISO 13485

-The framework of such quality management systems also focuses on the need to handle risk management, which is taken care by ISO 14971.
-Recently, we have also seen the trend of medical device software (both standalone and embedded ones) and these companies must also adopt the IEC 62304 framework.
+The framework of this quality management system focuses on the need to handle risk management, in line with ISO 14971.
+In addition, medical device software (both standalone and embedded ones) are to comply with IEC 62304.

 Roadmap to ISO 13485:2016 Certification